Food System Management

-MRM's AGRO focus area is one of MRM's three cross-disciplinary focus areas.
-It brings together researchers from all MRM management disciplines working on issues related to food and the agri-food sectors.
+MRM’s Food System Management research area is one of MRM’s three cross-cutting thematic areas.
+It brings together researchers from all of MRM’s management disciplines who are working on issues related to food and the agri-food sectors.
 It is led by Gilles Séré de Lanauze.

-Reflecting an interest that has existed for several decades and responding to social demand (strong presence of agri-food in economic activity in Occitanie), MRM researchers involved in the agri-food sector (around thirty researchers) are interested in the management strategies and tools developed by agri-food companies.
+Reflecting an interest that has existed for several decades and responding to a societal need (the significant role of the agri-food sector in the economy of Occitanie), the MRM researchers involved in the agri-food research area (about thirty researchers) focus on the management strategies and tools developed by agri-food companies.

-The creation in 2017 ofthe I-site Muse, "Montpellier University of Excellence," based on the threefold approach of " Feed," has greatly strengthened the relevance and legitimacy of exchanges and work in the agri-food sector within MRM.
+The creation in 2017 ofthe I-site Muse, “Montpellier University of Excellence,” centered on the three pillars of Feed,” has significantly strengthened the relevance and legitimacy of the discussions and research within the agri-food sector at MRM.

-The agri-food sector is a broad field of research that brings together many disciplines and research topics.
-Its scope is both global and international, as well as local and focused on regional dynamics.
-The group's goal is to promote exchanges and connections between researchers around joint, multidisciplinary research projects.
+The agri-food sector is a broad field of research where numerous disciplines and research topics intersect.
+Its scope is as global and international as it is local, and it is shaped by regional dynamics.
+The group’s goal is to foster collaboration and connections among researchers through joint, multidisciplinary research projects.

-Regular meetings bring together members of different disciplinary groups from Montpellier research units and programs, including the MRM laboratory,the MOISA joint research unit at the Montpellier Agro Institute and its OSA group ( ), as well as Labex Entreprendre.
-The main areas of research focus on the following topics:
+Regular meetings bring together members from various disciplinary groups within Montpellier’s research units and programs, including, notably, the MRM laboratory,the MOISA joint research unit (UMR) at the Institut Agro de Montpellier and its OSA group ( , or “Organization and Strategies of Actors”), as well as Labex Entreprendre.
+The main areas of research focus on the following themes:

-- New eating habits: vegetarianism, veganism, responsible food consumption, entomophagy
+- New dietary trends: vegetarianism, veganism, responsible food consumption, and entomophagy

 - Global value chains in the agri-food sector